Fat Albert (film): Plot

-When Doris takes them home, three of the gang members – Bucky, Harold, and Donald – jump into the television.
-Breaking News interrupts the show before the other four can enter.
-Albert, Doris and Bill have an argument in private about going back.
-The gang takes Doris and Lauri to a fair on a junk made car.
-Doris says she would date Rudy if he was a real person when he asks.
+When Doris takes them home, the first three gang members – Bucky, Harold, and Donald – jump into the television.
+Breaking News interrupts the show before the last four can enter.
+Albert, Doris, and Bill argue in private about going back.
+Albert wants to stay in the real world, while Bill says otherwise.
+The gang takes Doris and Lauri to the fair on a junk-made car.
+Doris says she would date Rudy if he were a real person when he asks.

 Searching for guidance, Fat Albert meets his creator, Bill Cosby, and tells him of the dilemma.
-Though frightened and skeptical at first, Cosby proceeds to explain to him that his character is based on Doris' grandfather, Albert Robertson, which explains Doris' confusion over why Fat Albert seems so familiar.
+Though frightened and skeptical at first, Cosby explains that his character is based his old childhood friend Albert Robertson (who is revealed to be Doris' grandfather), which explains Doris' confusion over why Fat Albert seems so familiar.
 Mr. Cosby warns Fat Albert he has to return to the cartoon world, or he will turn into celluloid dust.

 Devastated, Albert tells Lauri he must leave, but she thinks he is being insensitive.
 The next day, Mushmouth, Rudy, and Bill jump back into the television.
 Albert goes to a track meet where Doris and Lauri are competing and encourages Doris to a victory.
-Reggie, who witnessed that the gang is from the television, attempts to threaten Albert, but he pushes him aside.
+Reggie, who witnessed that the gang is from the television, attempts to threaten Albert, who pushes him aside.
 Albert rushes to the girls' house on a borrowed skateboard.
-He says goodbye to Doris and Lauri and jumps back into the television, and manages to take back the focus of the show from a gang of bullies that threatened to do so earlier in the film, as seen by Russell.
+He says goodbye to Doris and Lauri and jumps back into the television, where he takes back the focus of the show from a gang of bullies that threatened to do so earlier in the film, as seen by Russell, who was attacked and bullied by them.

-Sometime later, Cosby, his brother, and their friends who helped inspire the cartoon characters from the show, stand in front of their old friend Albert Robertson's grave.
+Sometime later, Cosby, his brother, and their friends who helped inspire the cartoon characters from the show stand in front of Albert Robertson's grave.
 As the camera pans on each of the men, images of their counterparts are seen.
-Doris watches them from afar as the old men race away, showing that they are still kids at heart, the same kids from the television show that they helped Bill Cosby inspire.
+Doris watches from afar as the old men race away, showing that they are still kids at heart, the same kids from the television show that they helped Bill Cosby inspire.
 Before the ending credits start, Fat Albert encourages the audience to finish watching the credits and help each other.